 The work \cite{rodrigo:erg} addresses the question of ergodicity of translation flows for surfaces of finite area.
 The hypotheses of the main results are independent of topological type and therefore can be used to determine when the translation flow of a flat surface of infinite genus and finite area is ergodic or uniquely ergodic.
 We use this criterion in section \ref{sec:erg} to study ergodic properties of translation flows on covers of infinite translation surfaces.

 Finally, in \cite{LT:models} a way of constructing flat surfaces of finite area and infinite genus is developed through a connection to adic and cutting and stacking transformations, generalizing constructions of Bufetov in the classical case \cite{Bufetov13}.
-Among other things, it is shown there that translation flows on surfaces of infinite genus and finite area can exhibit behavior which does not occur for translation flows on compact flat surfaces.
-In the present article, we also obtain results which are also not present for translation flows on compact surfaces, namely the existence of devious (unbranched) covers.
+Among other things, it is shown there that translation flows on surfaces of infinite genus and finite area can exhibit behavior which does not occur for translation flows on compact flat surfaces. \compat{I'm commenting out this.
+I think it is not true unless we place more hypotheses on the compact surface.
+I think it is true if we assumed the base compact surface recurs modulo its Veech group. ---- In the present article, we also obtain results which are also not present for translation flows on compact surfaces, namely the existence of devious (unbranched) covers.}

 In general it is not well understood what Veech groups can arise for a flat surface of infinite type and finite area.
-In particular, it is unknown whether there exists a flat surface of infinite type and finite area whose Veech group is a lattice in $SL(2,\mathbb{R})$.
-(In contrast, it is known that for practically any subgroup $G$ of $SL(2,\mathbb{R})$, there is a flat surface of infinite type and infinite area whose Veech group is $G$ \cite{PSV11}.)
+In particular, it is unknown whether there exists a flat surface of infinite type and finite area whose Veech group is a lattice in $\SL_\pm(2,\mathbb{R})$.
+(In contrast, it is known that for practically any subgroup $G$ of $\SL_\pm(2,\mathbb{R})$, there is a flat surface of infinite type and infinite area whose Veech group is $G$ \cite{PSV11}.)

 As it can be seen, Veech groups have played a significant role in the study of translation flows.
 The properties of translation flows so far obtained for surfaces of infinite genus and finite area are mostly similar to those of compact flat surfaces.